mkats4412/push-notification/README.md

 ## Idea
 URL Dispatcher is a Chrome extension that allows users to quickly send the current tab's URL to specified devices.
-Not all brower can send your browser's url include arc browser.
+Not all brower can send your browser's url so I made this.

 ## Preparation
 You need to install an app called "Push Notify API" - NotifyDroid beforehand.
 I recommend this app because over 10,000 people are using it.
 I don't know much about this app or if there is a version for iOS.